 In addition, with his generous support, Mr. Rhodes helped establish The William R. Rhodes Center for International Economics and Finance at Brown University.

-Mr. Rhodes is a director of the Private Export Funding Corporation; a senior advisor to Oliver Wyman; a member of chairman’s advisory council for The Hudson Institute; member of the board of directors for The Volker Alliance; chairman emeritus of the U.S.-Korea Business Council; vice chairman of the National Committee on U.S. - China Relations; a director of the Korea Society; a member of the Advisory Board of the Museum of American Finance; a senior economic advisor to the Dalian Government in China; and a member of the Board at the Foreign Policy Association.
+Mr. Rhodes is a director of the Private Export Funding Corporation; a senior advisor to Oliver Wyman; a member of chairman’s advisory council for The Hudson Institute; member of the Board of Directors for the Volcker Alliance; chairman emeritus of the U.S.-Korea Business Council; vice chairman of the National Committee on U.S. - China Relations; a director of the Korea Society; a member of the Advisory Board of the Museum of American Finance; a senior economic advisor to the Dalian Government in China; and a member of the Board at the Foreign Policy Association.
 He is also a member of the Council on Foreign Relations, The Group of Thirty and the Advisory Council of the Brazilian American Chamber of Commerce.
 He is the first vice chairman emeritus of the Institute of International Finance and chairman emeritus of the Americas Society and Council of the Americas.
 He previously served as chairman of the New York Blood Center, the Bankers Association for Finance and Trade and the U.S. Hong Kong Business Council.
 He is a director of many for-profit and non-for-profit organizations and has received numerous decorations and honors from governments and institutions including an honorary doctorate in humane letters from his alma mater Brown University.